 Earlier this year (2010) our minister found out no one had memorized the church mission statement.
 Surprise, surprise!
 Our church mission statement is half description, half wishful thinking.
 It is on the back of the order of service every week, where people can ignore it easily.
 Our web committee has not insisted we put it on the church web site, a fact I am enormously thankful for.
 In my opinion anyone who needs to read a mission statement to know what a church does also needs labels on his fork, so he knows which end to hold and which end to stick into his food.

 This elaborates my opinion, in two parts.
 The first is something I sent to the UUA "Websters" mailing list in 1999.
-"Websters"is a mailing list for web masters, web mistresses, web weavers, and any other title the person who maintains the church web site fancies.
+"Websters" is a mailing list for web masters, web mistresses, web weavers, and any other title the person who maintains the church web site fancies.
 We had a thread about putting the mission statement on the web site.
 Note again this was 1999, before our church had a mission statement.

 Our little church has managed to get along for 40 years without a mission statement.
 Some of the bigger ones in the east have been around for five times that long.
 What did they do before mission statements?
-Wander around aimlessly, wondering what a church did, like thickly-padded children in the woods on a foggy day, bumping their heads on trees?
+Wander around aimlessly, wondering what a church did, like thickly padded children in the woods on a foggy day, bumping their heads on trees?

 Or did they champion abolition, women's suffrage and civil rights?
 Encourage independent thinking, embrace different views, study the works of great religious and moral leaders?
 Did their members think "Well, that sounds interesting, but it's not in the mission statement", then sit home watching re-runs instead of joining the march, attending the lecture, writing the book, volunteering in the soup kitchen?
 Susan B. Anthony and Theodore Parker each had a mission, but did they have a mission statement?